ReadingTimeMachine/ReadingTimeMachine.github.io/_projects/1_ocr_groundtruth_tpdl2023.md

 <vegachart schema-url="{{ site.baseurl }}/assets/json/others2.json" style="width: 100%"></vegachart>
 Note: OCR/PDF pairs with <0.1% of the distribution are not shown.
 Percentages are over all OCR possibilities for each PDf character.

+## Word-Level Matches

+### Stopwords

+Below shows the confusion matrix for OCR and PDF words.

+Hover over boxes to show percentages, select multiple with SHIFT+click to see full percentage, colors are in log-scale:
+<vegachart schema-url="{{ site.baseurl }}/assets/json/words_stopwords.json" style="width: 100%"></vegachart>
+Note: OCR/PDF pairs with <0.1% of the distribution are not shown.
+Percentages are over all OCR possibilities for each PDf character.

+### Frequent which are not stopwords

+Below shows the confusion matrix for OCR and PDF words.
+This subset is the 100 most frequent words which are not pure punctuation, digits, or stopwords.

+Hover over boxes to show percentages, select multiple with SHIFT+click to see full percentage, colors are in log-scale:
+<vegachart schema-url="{{ site.baseurl }}/assets/json/words_nmost_nonstopwords.json" style="width: 100%"></vegachart>
+Note: OCR/PDF pairs with <0.1% of the distribution are not shown.
+Percentages are over all OCR possibilities for each PDf character.

 <!-- these are written in a combo of html and liquid -->